MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

 \subsection{Ablation Study}

-This section evaluates the impact of two key optimizations enabled by \sys: cross-task pipelining and compute–communication overlap.
+This section evaluates the impact of three runtime optimizations enabled by \sys: cross-task pipelining, compute--communication overlap, and kernel-launch reduction.

-\paragraph{Cross-task pipelining.} As described in \Cref{subsec:runtime_optimizations}, \sys enables cross-task pipelining by preloading chunks of input tensors for the next task in parallel with the computation of the current task. \Cref{fig:pipe_ablation} shows an ablation study to evaluate the impact of cross-task pipelining on the final linear layer in Qwen3-8B.
-Cross-task pipelining reduces the task runtime by 1.2-1.3$\times$ and even outperforms cuBLAS compiled kernels.
+\paragraph{Cross-task pipelining.} As described in \Cref{subsec:runtime_optimizations}, \sys enables cross-task pipelining by preloading chunks of input tensors for the next task while the current task is executing. \Cref{fig:pipe_ablation} evaluates the impact of this optimization on the final linear layer in Qwen3-8B.
+Cross-task pipelining reduces task runtime by 1.2--1.3$\times$ and even outperforms cuBLAS-based compiled kernels.

-\paragraph{Compute-communication overlap.} \sys captures fine-grained dependency between tasks (see \Cref{fig:compiler_workflow}), allowing the \sys runtime to opportunistically overlap compute and communication tasks. \Cref{fig:ablation_multigpu} shows an ablation study to evaluate the impact of such overlap.
-Specifically, we can disable such overlap by only capturing coarse-grained dependency between collective operators (e.g., {\tt AllReduce}) and previous tasks using a single event (as shown in \Cref{fig:compiler_workflow}c). \Cref{fig:ablation_multigpu} shows the results.
-Enabling compute–communication overlap reduces per-iteration latency by 1.1$\times$.
+\paragraph{Compute-communication overlap.} \sys captures fine-grained dependencies between tasks (\Cref{fig:compiler_workflow}), allowing the runtime to opportunistically overlap compute and communication. \Cref{fig:ablation_multigpu} evaluates the impact of this optimization.
+To disable overlap, we restrict the \graph to capture only coarse-grained dependencies between each collective operator, such as {\tt AllReduce}, and its preceding computation using a single event, as illustrated in \Cref{fig:compiler_workflow}c.
+Enabling fine-grained compute--communication overlap reduces per-iteration latency by 1.1$\times$.

+\paragraph{Kernel-launch reduction.} \Sys executes the entire model with a single kernel launch, whereas a kernel-per-operator execution of Qwen3-8B issues 293 kernel launches per token.
+On B200, each launch costs 3.8~$\mu$s in eager execution, totaling 1.1~ms per token, and 0.8~$\mu$s with CUDA Graphs, totaling 0.2~ms per token. \Sys avoids this overhead; its in-kernel scheduler accounts for only 0.28\% of total runtime (\Cref{sec:impl}).